 Seed either collected from your garden or bought from a garden centre

 So, you have decided to grow lettuce from seed without dirt.
-Lettuces can be grown outdoors, but there are some pros and cons to successfully grown lettuce.
+Lettuces can be grown outdoors, but there are pros and cons to successfully homegrown lettuce.

 |Coole temperature||hates hot weather|